Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Additional items to bring for school enrollment include:

-To ensure a smooth transition for your child, it is recommended that you have sports physicals completed before arriving at your new duty station.
-If that is not possible, they can be administered at the Naval Medical Readiness Training Unit at SUBASE with your assigned PCM.
-If not assigned an "On-base PCM" you can often obtain required physicals from local walk-in clinics, school-based health centers, or your off-base PCM, Specify that you need a sports physical and provide the correct school form for the medical staff.
-To obtain an appointment with your assigned "on-base" PCM, please contact the appointment line at 888-628-9633.
+To ensure a smooth transition for your child, it's recommended you have sports physicals completed before arriving at your new duty station.
+If that's not possible, they can be administered at the Naval Medical Readiness Training Unit at Naval Submarine Base New London with your assigned primary care manager.
+If not assigned an on-base PCM, you can often obtain required physicals from local walk-in clinics, school-based health centers or your off-base PCM.
+Specify that you need a sports physical and provide the correct school form for the medical staff.
+To obtain an appointment with your assigned on-base PCM, please contact the appointment line at 888-628-9633.

-Public School
+Public Schools

 Cities and towns near Naval Submarine Base New London have schools that are small and responsive to local needs.
-Due to the proximity and reasonable travel times to the base, most of the children of service members assigned to SUBASE Enrollment Requirements.
-Be advised that, in addition to the school-specific forms, the following documents are needed to enroll your children in the area schools:
+Due to the proximity and reasonable travel times to the base, most of the children of service members assigned to Naval Submarine Base New London attend school in the following public-school districts depending upon where the family resides:

 Private/Independent Schools

 Southeastern Connecticut offers numerous choices regarding a private education.
-You may also contact the school liaison at the Naval Submarine Base New London at 860-694-3772.

-If a parent chooses not to enroll a child in public or private schools, home-based instruction is a viable alternative, you can gain additional Information on the State’s website.
+If a parent chooses not to enroll a child in public or private schools, home-based instruction is a viable alternative.
+Information on home-schooling in Connecticut or Rhode Island can be found at the Connecticut or Rhode Island State Department of Education.

-Adult education opportunities are available through the local public school systems.
-New London, Groton, and Norwich offer adult education classes to get a HS diploma or GED, as well as ESL and Citizenship classes.
+Adult education opportunities are available through the local public school systems.New London, Groton, and Norwich offer adult education classes to get a HS diploma or GED, as well as ESL and Citizenship classes.
+The programs can be found at:

 The School Liaison Officer is the primary point of contact between the military installation, the local schools, and school districts, transitioning families, and the community at large.
 The Navy School Liaison Program helps installation and regional commanders work with state departments and local school districts to foster awareness of the stressors on military families caused by frequent transitions and extended deployments.
 These education professionals are located on all major Navy installations and serve as liaisons between Navy families and area schools. contact the School Liaison they can assist with the following:

-Graduation Requirements for Connecticut
+Graduation Requirements

-Local school districts have varying graduation requirements.
-Some schools have requirements that surpass the basic graduation requirements mandated by the State of Connecticut.
 To review the basic graduation requirements at your school, please read the Graduation Requirements information on your assigned high school's website.

 Many local school districts are in the process of adapting their graduation requirements and implementing a proficiency-based graduation requirement and student graduation portfolio project.
 For the most accurate and up-to-date information on graduation requirements in the Rhode Island schools, please see the school’s website